ItsZeusBro/Hydra/README.md

 11. Network Protocols
 12. Abstract Modules (reference and link smaller Abstract Modules to create monolithic executable Abstract Syntax Files)

 All in a single shcema!
+Hydra aspires to be a real sea monster
 ## First Release:

 ## Hydra Features